ImpostorKeanu/gosplit/README.md

-GoSplit is a simple TLS-aware TCP proxy that can be used to extract cleartext data from a TLS tunnels.
+GoSplit is a simple TLS-aware TCP proxy that can be used to extract cleartext data from TLS tunnels.

+# Warning (Intended Use)

+This project was developed for security research purposes (like [eavesarp-ng]) and is inefficient.
+Don't use it in production scenarios.

 # Limitations